Read all about City Loft, plus see 28 real homes that use it!

 From a distance, this exterior probably reads as white.
 However, closeup, you can see the beige undertones up against the wood accent.

 When you want to make a bold statement in a subtle way, think about using City Loft.
-The shutters don’t stand out like they would if they were painted black, and yet they still stand out.
+The shutters on this example from Telich Custom Homes don’t stand out like they would if they were painted black, and yet they still stand out.
 The greige against the white is beautiful.

 Wow.
 What color would look better than City Loft here?
 I can’t think of one.
 It reads as soft and wonderfully greige against all the eye-catching accent colors.